Ontraport Vs. ConvertKit : Email Marketing Platform Comparison

-Ontraport's tag manager allows you to categorize your tags by "groups."
-When you're working with dozens - or hundreds - of tags, the ability to filter and group is definitely pretty handy.
-Likewise, when working with several complex email marketing campaigns (all of which are guided by unique tags) and a membership site (whose access is also made possible by tags), a lack of filtering could definitely make tag management a bit of a hassle.
+Ontraport’s tag manager allows you to categorize your tags by “groups.”
+When you’re working with dozens – or hundreds – of tags, the ability to filter and group is definitely pretty handy.
+Likewise, when working with several complex email marketing automations (all of which are guided by unique tags) and a membership site (whose access is also made possible by tags), a lack of filtering could definitely make tag management a bit of a hassle.

 In ConvertKit, creating a tag happens under the automations category.